ncatlab/nlab-content/pages/6/1/1/4/4116/content.md

 One of the important facts about the topological topos is that its [[real numbers object]] is the set of classical [[real numbers]] equipped with its usual [[topology]] --- or more precisely, with the structure of [[subsequential space]] given by the usual notion of convergence for sequences of real numbers (arising from the usual Euclidean topology).

 In fact, there are two commonly used definitions of "real number" in a topos: the [[Dedekind real numbers]] and the [[Cauchy real numbers]].
 In a general topos the two may not coincide, although they do coincide if the topos is [[Boolean topos|Boolean]] or satisfies the [[axiom of countable choice]].
-The topological topos is not Boolean, but does satisfy [[dependent choice]] and hence countable choice, see ([Shulman & Simpson 2024](#ShulmanSimpson2024)).
+The topological topos is not Boolean, but does satisfy [[dependent choice]] and hence [[countable choice]], see [Shulman & Simpson 2024](#ShulmanSimpson2024).
 Thus, the two real numbers objects coincide in the topological topos.
 In fact, both are the set of classical real numbers with its usual topology.

 For the Dedekind real numbers, a proof of this can be found in Johnstone's paper.
 Here we sketch a proof for the Cauchy reals.